-I am a Chartered Clinical Psychologist with experience of working with adults, young people and families within the NHS and in private practice.
+I am a Chartered Clinical Psychologist with a wide experience of working with adults, young people and families within the NHS and in private practice.
 I have worked in the NHS for 11 years in a variety of adult mental health settings, including Crisis teams, community mental health teams and acute inpatient services, and am currently employed as Principal Clinical Psychologist and lead for Adult Mental Health in a local NHS Trust.
 I am now in full-time private practice.
 I offer you a safe space in which to explore the issues that are concerning you.
 I can offer evening as well as daytime appointments.
 I am registered with the Health Professions Council and the British Psychological Society, as well as a member of the Division of Clinical Psychology (BPS).

-I am experienced in treating a wide range of emotional and behavioural difficulties.
+I am trained and experienced in treating a wide range of emotional and behavioural difficulties.
 I use a variety of approaches, including Cognitive Behavioural Therapy (CBT), which I adapt to suit the needs of each individual.
 Alongside CBT, I use Cognitive Analytic Therapy (CAT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Systemic and Solution Focused approaches, and Mindfulness.
-I am currently in training for a full CAT practitioner status.
+I am currently in my final year of training for a full CAT practitioner status.

-I can help people with problems such as anxiety, depression, anger, family issues, panic, OCD, social anxiety, trauma, grief, low self-esteem and psychosis.
+I can help people with problems such as anxiety, depression, anger, family and relationship issues, panic, OCD, social anxiety, trauma, grief, low self-esteem and psychosis.

 I am experienced in working with people who have personality disorders, particularly Borderline Personality Disorder.
 I have undergone training in DBT approaches, and I use DBT based interventions and CAT to help people improve their ability to tolerate distress, manage their emotions and improve their relationships.
-I introduce a variety of techniques, drawn particularly from Mindfulness and Acceptance and Commitment Therapy to help people gain more control over thoughts or emotions, and the behaviours that follow.
+I introduce a variety of techniques, drawn particularly from Mindfulness and Acceptance and Commitment Therapy to help people better manage their thoughts or emotions, and the behaviours that follow.